-- 1. Draw structures for the meso compound and enantiomers of hydrobenzoin.
-Your structures should include an explanation of why the meso is meso and why the enantiomers are enantiomers. - 2.
-Write a mechanism for every reaction in the sequence, including the benzaldehyde step.
-You may omit the Cu2+ oxidation. - 3.
+1.)
+Write mechanisms for all of the reactions in the sequence, except for the oxidation.

+2.)
 A compound that contains a highly conjugated system of pi electrons absorbs energy in the visible region of the electromagnetic spectrum, thus making the compound appear colored.
-Using resonance structures discuss why tetraphenylcyclopentadienone is highly colored. - 4.
-Why is Triton B rather than sodium hydroxide used as a base? - 5.
-Interpret the IR spectra of benzoin, hydrobenzoin, and benzil and discuss how IR is especially helpful in following these transformations. - 6.
-In the oxidation reaction, nitrogen gas is evolved.
-Show a mechanism how the $N_2(g)$ is formed.
+Using resonance structures discuss why tetraphenylcyclopentadienone is highly colored.

+3.)
+Why is Triton B rather than sodium hydroxide used as a base?

+4.)
+Interpret the ir spectra of benzoin, hydrobenzoin, and benzil and discuss how ir is especially helpful in following these transformations.

+5.)
+In the oxidation reaction nitrogen gas is evolved.
+Show a mechanism by which nitrogen is formed.
 (Hint: note that in the reaction, nitrate is reduced to nitrite.
 Also, consider Wade, section 19-17.)

+(rev, pws, 2 apr 08)